New Mexico’s Texting and Driving Laws

 Texting and driving in the U.S. is as common as it is dangerous.
 In this blog, we will present sobering statistics on this national epidemic, remind drivers about pertaining laws in our states, and give a few suggestions on how to curb this deadly trend.

 Distracted driving is a true epidemic among motorists in the U.S. and a deadly one at that.
 Defined by the National Highway Traffic Safety Administration (NHTSA) as “any activity that diverts attention from driving”, distracted driving may include a whole range of seemingly harmless actions – such as eating and drinking, talking to other people in the car, adjusting the volume of the car stereo or introducing a destination into the navigation system.
-Innocent though such activities may seem, in 2016, distracted driving cost the lives of 3,450 people and caused injury to almost 400,000.
+Innocent though such activities may seem, in 2016, distracted driving cost the lives of 3,450 people and caused injury to almost 400,000 involved in car wrecks.

 Texting and driving, another example of distracted driving, is particularly dangerous.
 As reported by NHTSA, reading or sending a text message requires a driver to take their eyes off the road for as long as 5 seconds.
 To help motorists visualize what that means, NHTSA makes the following comparison: “At 55 mph, that’s like driving the length of an entire football field with your eyes closed”.
 Of course, no driver in their right mind would willingly drive with their eyes closed for any period of time, let alone 5 seconds.
 Yet, texting and driving is basically like driving blindfolded and considering that an estimated 481,000 drivers are using cell phones while driving at any given moment during the day, there can be little wonder why the consequences are so disastrous.